AQSoftware/doc-aq-miniapp-core/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to AQ MiniApp Core Javascript Library's documentation!
-(WIP)
+0.1 (WIP)
 ======================================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   revision_history
    getting_started
    installation
    core_concepts